apeksha1403/pharmaceutical-product-analysis/README.md

 🔗 [Download Dataset from Kaggle](https://www.kaggle.com/datasets/rishgeeky/indian-pharmaceutical-products)

 > **Note:** The dataset is too large to upload directly to this repository.
 Please download it manually from the above Kaggle link.

 ---

+---

+## How to Reproduce

+1. Open `pharma_analysis.R` or `pharma_analysis.Rmd` in RStudio.
+2. Run the script to clean data and generate visualizations.
+3. Review the Excel dashboard in `pharma_dashboard.xlsx`.

+---